ONSdigital/dp/training/architecture/12_FACTOR_APP_PRINCIPLES.md

 To be able to achieve this, the app must share-nothing (following the process model in [section 6](#6-processes)).

-In Digital Publishing nearly all of our apps are compliant with this.
+In Dissemination nearly all of our apps are compliant with this.
 A notable exception is [Zebedee](https://github.com/ONSdigital/zebedee) (CMS), as the data processed and served by it exists as files on disk.

 ### 9. Disposability
 Prerequisite: [Disposability](https://12factor.net/disposability)